 Why supported internships?

-Supported internships are an effective route to progress towards paid employment for many young people with education, health and care plans.
+Supported internships are the best route into paid employment for many young people with education, health and care plans.
 They offer real work experience combined with all the support of being in school or college.

 Who are they for?

-Supported internships are for young people aged 16-24 with an education, health and care plan who want to move into employment and need extra support to do so.
+Supported internships are for young people aged 16-24 with an EHC plan who want to move into employment and need extra support to do so.

-This includes further education colleges, schools and independent specialist providers.
+All further education colleges, sixth form and independent specialist providers can offer supported internships.

 We are building a Supported Employment Partnership that will help create new opportunities in Lambeth.